cangulo/small-projects-for-testing/test-nugget-packages/MediatR/2-cqrs-validation-in-handler/readme.md

     <a href="./2-cqrs-validation-in-handler/TaskManager/TaskManager.Domain/Operations/IValidator.cs"><i>IValidator.cs</i></a>
 </p>

-Please note all the validators will return a `Result` type, this is from the FluentResult package mentioned before.
+Please note all the validators will return a `Result` type for the Validate method, this is from the FluentResult package.

-2. Create the implementations for the request we handle:
+2. Then, to create a validator class for each request, implementing the IValidator interface :

 * GetTaskQueryValidator